bozdoz/wp-plugin-leaflet-map/readme.txt

 == Frequently Asked Questions ==

+= Can I have an SVG Marker? =

+Yes!
+Convert the default marker into an svg with a shortcode like this: `[leaflet-marker svg="true" color="white" iconClass="fab fa-wordpress-simple" background="red"]` The `iconClass` is perfect for adding a [font-awesome](https://fontawesome.com/icons?d=gallery) icon.

 = How do I change the style for lines/geojson? =

 Pass the style attributes to the respective shortcodes (see all options on [LeafletJS](http://leafletjs.com/reference-1.0.3.html#path)):